-Meeting these standards will show the workforce and the employers' stakeholders that organisations founded on the principles of care and social responsibility are serious about protecting their staff.
+Meeting these standards will show that organisations founded on the principles of care and social responsibility are serious about protecting their staff.

 Additionally, meeting the standards shows the organisation is prepared to put in place measures that prevent people they are responsible for from being assaulted as they carry out their work.